asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 #### Inappropriate UI Testing

-A common source for slow builds is a suite of tests that test exclusively through the user interface of the system using tools like selenium.
+A common source for slow builds is a test suite that tests exclusively through the user interface of the system using tools like selenium.
 In some cases this may be the result of a poorly designed system.
 However, it's just as likely to occur because "automation testing" is often considered an activity that happens outside of cross-functional development teams.
 This results in "automation engineers" who only have access to the external interface since they lack the knowledge of the internal system.

 Some level of automated UI testing can be appropriate, but there should be very few of these tests.
 Most of the tests should probe below the UI, leaving the majority of the tests to execute at the object level.

 ### Improve Developer Hardware

 Are teams working in a huge monolithic codebase?
 I've seen large, poorly designed codebases drive up local compile and test times.
-Improving the local build times and the development environment can create another huge improvement in developers' workflow.
+Improving the local build times and the development environment can create another significant improvement in developers' workflow.
 Not only does it get developers the time back waiting on the build, it has a much larger impact, keeping them in flow longer and preventing them from getting distracted every time they build.

 Using the same numbers from above, if the local compile takes two minutes and it can be reduced to 10 seconds by decomposing the application so that developers don't always have to build the entire application we find another significant source of savings.
 Developers practicing TDD compile somewhere between 250 and 400 times per day (compiling every minute or two while working).
 If we estimate that these developers compile 50 times per day, reducing the build to 10 seconds results in a time savings of 19,861 man-hours per year.
 Resulting in a savings of nearly $1.5 million dollars per year.
 Again this does not include the cost of distraction.